In this section you'll find information about how MusicHub works and how to become a member.

 Check our offer for GEMA members here

-When you release via MusicHub, you retain full control over the rights to your recordings and keep 90% of the income generated from streaming and downloads.
+When you release via MusicHub, you retain full control over the rights to your recordings and keep 90% of the income generated from streaming and downloads, plus 100% of the income generated from Beatport downloads.
 You can see your earnings directly in your MusicHub account and have them paid out to you.
 Please note that income from on-demand-streaming of copyright protected works will continue to be paid out by the streaming services, via GEMA.

 Yes, however, please make sure that there are no rights conflicts with labels or other distributors.